Insider Selling: MediaAlpha (NYSE:MAX) Insider Sells 8,000 Shares of Stock

 Analyst Ratings Changes

-A number of equities research analysts have issued reports on MAX shares.
-The Goldman Sachs Group set a $13.50 price target on shares of MediaAlpha in a report on Friday, October 31st.
-JPMorgan Chase & Co. raised their target price on MediaAlpha from $14.00 to $15.00 and gave the stock an “overweight” rating in a research note on Thursday, October 30th.
-Zacks Research upgraded MediaAlpha from a “hold” rating to a “strong-buy” rating in a report on Tuesday, December 2nd.
-Canaccord Genuity Group reiterated a “buy” rating and issued a $15.00 price objective on shares of MediaAlpha in a report on Thursday, October 30th.
-Finally, Wall Street Zen upgraded MediaAlpha from a “hold” rating to a “strong-buy” rating in a research report on Saturday, November 1st.
-One investment analyst has rated the stock with a Strong Buy rating, five have issued a Buy rating, one has assigned a Hold rating and one has issued a Sell rating to the company’s stock.
-According to MarketBeat.com, MediaAlpha presently has a consensus rating of “Moderate Buy” and an average price target of $17.25.
+A number of equities analysts have commented on the company.
+Canaccord Genuity Group reaffirmed a “buy” rating and issued a $15.00 price target on shares of MediaAlpha in a research note on Thursday, October 30th.
+Weiss Ratings restated a “sell (d)” rating on shares of MediaAlpha in a report on Monday.
+JPMorgan Chase & Co. lifted their price objective on MediaAlpha from $14.00 to $15.00 and gave the company an “overweight” rating in a research note on Thursday, October 30th.
+Wall Street Zen upgraded MediaAlpha from a “hold” rating to a “strong-buy” rating in a research note on Saturday, November 1st.
+Finally, Keefe, Bruyette & Woods increased their price objective on shares of MediaAlpha from $18.00 to $19.00 and gave the stock an “outperform” rating in a research note on Thursday, October 30th.
+One investment analyst has rated the stock with a Strong Buy rating, five have assigned a Buy rating, one has given a Hold rating and one has issued a Sell rating to the company.
+Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $17.25.

-Institutional investors have recently bought and sold shares of the stock.
-Clearline Capital LP lifted its holdings in MediaAlpha by 123.4% in the first quarter.
-Clearline Capital LP now owns 2,654,921 shares of the company’s stock worth $24,531,000 after buying an additional 1,466,760 shares during the period.
-Millennium Management LLC raised its position in shares of MediaAlpha by 680.9% in the 3rd quarter.
-Millennium Management LLC now owns 1,429,556 shares of the company’s stock worth $16,268,000 after acquiring an additional 1,246,493 shares in the last quarter.
-Victory Capital Management Inc. lifted its stake in shares of MediaAlpha by 1,261.9% in the 3rd quarter.
-Victory Capital Management Inc. now owns 710,819 shares of the company’s stock valued at $8,089,000 after purchasing an additional 658,625 shares during the period.
-JPMorgan Chase & Co. lifted its stake in shares of MediaAlpha by 95.2% in the 3rd quarter.
-JPMorgan Chase & Co. now owns 1,058,441 shares of the company’s stock valued at $12,045,000 after purchasing an additional 516,195 shares during the period.
-Finally, Lazard Asset Management LLC bought a new stake in shares of MediaAlpha during the second quarter valued at approximately $4,268,000.
-64.39% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Quarry LP increased its stake in MediaAlpha by 43.3% in the 3rd quarter.
+Quarry LP now owns 4,087 shares of the company’s stock worth $47,000 after acquiring an additional 1,234 shares during the last quarter.
+Tower Research Capital LLC TRC lifted its stake in shares of MediaAlpha by 28.0% during the 2nd quarter.
+Tower Research Capital LLC TRC now owns 5,551 shares of the company’s stock worth $61,000 after acquiring an additional 1,213 shares during the last quarter.
+Raymond James Financial Inc. bought a new stake in MediaAlpha during the 2nd quarter valued at about $62,000.
+Semanteon Capital Management LP bought a new position in shares of MediaAlpha during the 2nd quarter worth $110,000.
+Finally, Pallas Capital Advisors LLC bought a new stake in shares of MediaAlpha in the 2nd quarter valued at about $111,000.
+64.39% of the stock is currently owned by institutional investors.

 About MediaAlpha